Feeds:

 Ambition

-If the one of the main themes of Macbeth is ambition, whose ambition is the driving force of the play—Macbeth’s, Lady Macbeth’s, or both?
+If one of the main themes of Macbeth is ambition, whose ambition is the driving force of the play—Macbeth’s, Lady Macbeth’s, or both?

 Violence

-Most violence is done of stage, however there are few key moments on stage: The murder of Banquo, the murder of Macduff’s son, and the death of Macbeth (he dies on stage, and his head is removed offstage).
+Most violence is done off stage, however there are few key moments on stage: The murder of Banquo, the murder of Macduff’s son, and the death of Macbeth (he dies on stage, and his head is removed offstage).